-Do you immediately reach for protein powder after a workout?
+Do you immediately supplement with protein powders after a workout?
 STOP.
-Next time reach for real food sources of the essential macronutrient.
+Next time, reach for real food sources of this essential macronutrient.
 Real food = better fuel and better recovery.
 No need to buy expensive, processed supplements when nature has everything for you!

 Everyone knows it’s important to get in adequate nutrition after a tough workout.
 Protein is especially crucial if you’ve lifted heavy or done an intense cardio session.
 Most people tend to reach for a protein shake or protein bars as their go-to post-workout supplement.
 For a long time, these types of snacks have been touted as the best form of recovery after a workout, but current research is showing something quite different.
 While it’s still key to get protein in post-workout, it’s even better to get it from real food sources rather than bars, powders, or shakes.

-Sardines are an incredible source of protein.
-1 ounce contains over 7 grams of real food protein as well as a ton of omega 3 fatty acids so that protein is properly absorbed.
-They also help reduce inflammation in your muscles and can decrease soreness.
-Mix them with plain greek yogurt, dill, lemon, juice, white balsamic vinegar, and Dijon mustard for a quick n’ delicious seafood salad!
+Sardines are an incredible source of protein and so is tuna fish depending on your preference.
+One ounce contains over 7 grams of real food protein as well as a ton of omega 3 fatty acids so that protein is properly absorbed.
+Sardines also help reduce inflammation in your muscles and can decrease soreness.
+Mix sardines or tuna with plain greek yogurt, dill, lemon, juice, white balsamic vinegar, and Dijon mustard for a quick n’ delicious seafood salad!

 Whole Grain Toast with Peanut Butter